Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 The reason that the type says "JSON" is because Dhall uses the same representation for modeling both arbitrary JSON and arbitrary YAML, so they share the above type.

-Let's quickly verify that `yaml-to-dhall` can translate our Mergify configuration into a sensible Dhall expression:
+Let's quickly verify that `yaml-to-dhall` can use that type to translate our Mergify configuration into a sensible Dhall expression:

 ```bash
 $ yaml-to-dhall --ascii https://prelude.dhall-lang.org/JSON/Type < ./mergify.yml \